Perl - Introduction

 The Perl interpreter can be embedded into other systems.

-Perl is the most popular web programming language due to its text manipulation capabilities and rapid development cycle.
+Perl used to be the most popular web programming language due to its text manipulation capabilities and rapid development cycle.

 Perl is widely known as " the duct-tape of the Internet".